 Niece Abused by Uncle Recovers Compensation

-The case highlights the importance of seeking legal advice as soon as practically possible, as delay can result in you losing any entitlement to compensation, even when you have a good case.
-There are general time limits to bring claims for child abuse compensation and these are frequently used by the other side in an attempt to defeat legitimate claims.
-Therefore, it is essential to seek legal advice at the earliest possible date and not wait for any police investigation or criminal prosecution to run its course, whatever the police or Crown Prosecution Service may so.
+This case highlights the importance of seeking legal advice as soon as practically possible, as delay can result in you losing any entitlement to compensation, even when you have a good case.
+There are general time limits to bring claims for child-abuse compensation and these are frequently used by those acting on behalf of the abuser, in an attempt to defeat legitimate claims for compensation.
+Therefore, it is essential to seek legal advice at the earliest possible date and not wait for any police investigation or the outcome of a criminal prosecution to run its course, whatever the police or Crown Prosecution Service may say.

 Furthermore, in this case, it was possible to stop the distribution of the paedophile’s estate, following his death.
 If the estate had already been distributed by the time a claim is made, then the claim for compensation may have been too late, as the deceased’s assets would no longer be available to be pursued as compensation.
 Our client may have been a matter of weeks away from losing her compensation.

 This case also illustrates that even when the abuser has died it may be possible to bring a claim for child-abuse compensation.
 However, to emphasise a final time, do not delay, as such delay may snuff out any claims.